(United States Seventh Circuit) – Affirmed that a federal inmate’s motion for habeas relief was untimely.

-(United States Fifth Circuit) – Denied a death row inmate’s request for a certificate of appealability to challenge the district court’s denial of his Federal Rule of Civil Procedure 60(b)(6) motion to reopen a judgment.
-The judgment had held that his federal habeas claims of ineffective assistance of counsel were procedurally foreclosed.
+(United States Fifth Circuit) – Denied a Texas death row inmate’s application for a certificate of appealability.
+Also affirmed the district court’s denial of his request for an evidentiary hearing on his habeas petition.

 (United States Seventh Circuit) – Held that a federal prisoner’s motion to reopen proceedings under Federal Rule of Civil Procedure 60(b) was an unauthorized successive motion for habeas relief.
 Affirmed that the district court had no jurisdiction to consider any of his claims further.